akoserwal/operator-sdk-manager/README.md

-# Operator SDK Manager
+# Operator SDK Manager & Golang
-Version Manager for operator-sdk
+Version Manager for operator-sdk & golang

 ## Overview
 This project is used for managing multiple version of operator-sdk cli tool.
 It allows to install & switch between versions